DependableSystemsLab/LLTFI/README.md

 - LLTFI first converts all ML models to the ONNX format.
 ONNX’s open exchange format allows LLTFI to support both TensorFlow and PyTorch.
 - Then, the ONNX file is converted into MLIR through ONNX-MLIR.
-- Finally, we convert MLIR into LLVM IR, using the mlir-translate tool in LLVM 15.0.
+- Finally, we convert MLIR into LLVM IR, using the mlir-translate tool.

 **LLTFI** can now inject faults into the LLVM IR, alike lowered C/C++ programs.

 The LLFI tool was originally written for LLVM 3.4.
-While developing LLTFI, the entire LLFI tool was upgraded to LLVM 15.0 because LLVM 3.4 has no support for MLIR.
+While developing LLTFI, the entire LLFI tool was upgraded to support MLIR and has since been further upgraded to LLVM 20.
-This upgrade also ensured that LLTFI is compatible with all of the newest C/C++ features, and LLVM optimization passes
+This upgrade ensures that LLTFI is compatible with all of the newest C/C++ features and LLVM optimization passes.

 Manual Installation